Removing Tile Adhesive From Concrete

 Step 2 – Use Chemicals

 If water isn't doing the trick or you have a tough couple of spots that need something harsher, try using a chemical adhesive remover, preferably one that does not emit smelly fumes.
 Apply it according to the instructions on the bottle, and allow the remover to sit for some time to soften the tile adhesive and chemically make it it more malleable.
-Once it has softened, you can scrape it off.
+In many cases, you'll need to wear a face mask while using the chemical remover, since they're often toxic to breathe in.
+Once the tile has finally softened, simply scrape it off.

 After mopping the mastic down with water to rinse away any reside, you can use the chemical removers once more to clean the remaining adhesive.